Dirty Kuffar

-Dirty Kuffar (Kuffar is Arabic for "nonbelievers") is an Islamic extremist 2004 Jihad Islamist extremist rap video produced by Muslim British rappers Sheikh Terra and the Soul Salah Crew, or, as the video says, featuring the Soul Salah Crew.
+Dirty Kuffar is an Islamic extremist 2004 Jihad Islamist extremist rap video produced by Muslim British rappers Sheikh Terra and the Soul Salah Crew.

 The music video begins with a CNN video clip showing US troops shooting an Iraqi individual and then rejoicing, the clip is then followed by the logo, "Digihad", playing on the terms Digital and Jihad.
 The beat of Dirty Kuffar is taken from the popular Lumidee song "Never Leave You-Uh Oh."

 The soldier being interviewed at the beginning of the video is allegedly called Riddle and was interviewed by CNN.

 The 'Digihad' logo has been spoofingly taken from the racist and White supremacist British Combat 18 website logo, only that the Swastika has been removed.

 Significance

 "Dirty Kuffar" has been mentioned in the media and even internationally.
 The Globe and Mail on 17 August 2007 have said that: "Since its release, 'Dirty Kuffar' has been downloaded onto millions of computers and remixed by many like-minded web jihadists.
 You can find it on video-sharing sites such as YouTube."

-The Arabic news station Al-Jazeera reported on the phenomenon.
+The news station Al-Jazeera reported on the phenomenon.

 Screen shots from the video depict the singers wearing Palestinian keffiyehs around his head, atop a balaclava.